Bandelj leads Cal Poly against UC Riverside

 San Luis Obispo, California; Saturday, 7 p.m.
 EST

-BOTTOM LINE: Cal Poly hosts UC Riverside after Peter Bandelj scored 37 points in Cal Poly’s 94-91 win over the CSU Fullerton Titans.
+BOTTOM LINE: Cal Poly plays UC Riverside after Peter Bandelj scored 37 points in Cal Poly’s 94-91 win over the CSU Fullerton Titans.

-The Mustangs are 2-0 in home games.
-Cal Poly is 1-0 when it has fewer turnovers than its opponents and averages 16.8 turnovers per game.
+The Mustangs have gone 2-0 at home.
+Cal Poly is 2-0 in games decided by 3 points or fewer.

-The Highlanders have gone 0-1 against Big West opponents.
-UC Riverside is 2-3 in games decided by at least 10 points.
+The Highlanders are 0-1 against Big West opponents.
+UC Riverside ranks fourth in the Big West shooting 34.4% from 3-point range.

-Cal Poly is shooting 43.4% from the field this season, 1.3 percentage points lower than the 44.7% UC Riverside allows to opponents.
-UC Riverside averages 73.3 points per game, 12.8 fewer points than the 86.1 Cal Poly gives up to opponents.
+Cal Poly averages 11.3 made 3-pointers per game, 5.3 more made shots than the 6.0 per game UC Riverside allows.
+UC Riverside has shot at a 45.7% clip from the field this season, 1.0 percentage point higher than the 44.7% shooting opponents of Cal Poly have averaged.

-The Mustangs and Highlanders meet Saturday for the first time in Big West play this season.
+The Mustangs and Highlanders square off Saturday for the first time in conference play this season.

 TOP PERFORMERS: Hamad Mousa is scoring 19.3 points per game and averaging 5.6 rebounds for the Mustangs.
 Bandelj is averaging 2.7 made 3-pointers.